-From the Chkhunderi pass, trail heads straight down into the opposite valley.
-Down in the valley you will find a couple of huts which can provide shelter in case of rain.
+From the Chkhunderi pass, the trail heads straight down into the opposite valley.
+Down in the valley, you will find a couple of huts which can provide shelter in case of rain.

-Turn right, the trail to Iprari which follows the Khaldechala river is mostly downhill and quite obvious.
-To Iprari, it should take another 2 hours of walking.
+Turn right, the trail to Iprali which follows the Khaldechala river is mostly downhill and quite obvious.
+To Iprali, it should take another 2 hours of walking.

 You should arrive at Ushguli in time to catch shared taxis which take daytrippers back to Mestia (and manage a short walk around the village).
 However, if you have an extra day, it's much better to spend a night here as the best views of Shkhara are in usually in the morning (as on the photo below).
 You can use the extra time to climb to the tower above the village or for

-Photos of Ushba and Tetnuldi are published with kind permission of Пабло Наумкин, more of his photos
+Photos of Ushba and Tetnuldi are published with kind permission of Пабло Наумкин.

 Also thanks to Břetislav for his cool photo of Adishi glacier.
 Several other photos were provided by Oriol Girona, Josef Formanek, Jozef Strezenec and me.